ZW-SIYUAN/PAFT/README.md

 GReaT ```https://github.com/kathrinse/be_great```

 ## FD Discovery
-Any column dependency algorithm can be fit here.
 In the paper, the "A Hybrid Approach to Functional Dependency Discovery" is employed.
-However, any column dependency discovery, even customized, works.
+However, any column dependency discovery, even customized, can be fit here.

 HyFD ```https://github.com/codocedo/hyfd```